Backbase/backbase.github.io/content/posts/unpublished/web-test-automation-intercepting-mocking-network-calls-with-playwright/post.md

 await page.waitForResponse(urlToIntercept)
 await identityPage.loginButton.click()
 ```
-In the first approach, once the login button is clicked request and response were already occurred, and the test execution is waiting for a response.(line# 2)
+In the first approach, as soon as the login button is clicked request and response occurred, but the test execution is waiting for a response.(line# 2)

 In the second approach, the request has not happened because the click event hasn't happened yet.